micropython-IMU/micropython-fusion/remote/README.md

 The remote device must return a timestamp along with the IMU data, representing the time when the IMU data was acquired.
 This avoids inaccuracy in the fusion calculation caused by latency in the communications link.
-The format of the timestamp is arbitrary, but (unless sourced by MicroPython's `utime.ticks_us`) the user program must provide a function for calculating the difference between two timestamps.
+The format of the timestamp is arbitrary, but the user program must provide a function for calculating the difference between two timestamps.

 User code on the device performing the fusion must convert the data received from the remote to the format acceptable to the fusion module, namely